Henry Small (singer): 1981–1984: Prism

 From 1981–84, Small was a member of the rock band Prism.
 As the band was preparing to record their follow-up studio album to Young and Restless (1980) in the summer of 1981, lead vocalist Ron Tabak was fired.
 Various reasons cited were his conflicts with other band members, several run-ins with the law, and a lack of songwriting ability.
 Around the same time, keyboardist John Hall left the band.
 Small was brought in, and the new four-piece line-up of Small, guitarist Lindsay Mitchell, bassist Al Harlow, and drummer Rocket Norton recorded the studio album Small Change, which was released later in 1981.
-The first track on the album "Don't Let Him Know", written by Jim Vallance (using his real name, as opposed to the Rodney Higgs moniker he often used in his earlier work with the band) and Bryan Adams, became Prism's first Top 40 hit in the US and a number-one single on Billboard's new Rock Tracks chart.
+The first track on the album "Don't Let Him Know", written by Jim Vallance (using his real name, as opposed to the Rodney Higgs moniker he often used in his earlier work with the band) and Bryan Adams, became Prism's first Top 40 hit in the US and a number-one single on Billboards new Top Rock Tracks chart.
 Their follow-up single "Turn On Your Radar" also charted, becoming their fifth and final song to chart in the U.S.

 By the end of the tour for Small Change, Mitchell, Harlow and Norton had individually left Prism.
 With Mitchell's departure, Prism now had no founding members left.

 In 1982, the band's touring line-up was Small, guitarist Paul Warren, bassist John Trivers, keyboardist Robyn Robbins, and Doug Maddick on drums.
 Although the band had essentially broken up by the end of 1982, Small decided to continue recording as a solo artist but using the Prism name.
 He assembled a group of session musicians including Richie Zito, Alan Pasqua, Mike Baird with backing vocalists such as Bill Champlin of Chicago, Bobby Kimball of Toto and Timothy B. Schmit of Poco, and the Eagles to assist him.
 Together, this ad hoc line-up released the studio album Beat Street under the Prism name in 1983.
 It was received negatively by the majority of music critics and it was also a commercial disappointment; failing to reach the Billboard Top 200 and peaked outside the chart at No. 202.
 However, Prism found some success with the single "I Don't Want to Want You Anymore."
 This single received quite a lot of radio airplay and peaked at No. 37 on the Mainstream Rock Tracks chart, Prism's last single (to date) to do so.

 Small, who was by then the band's only member, was dropped from his label, and essentially retired from using the Prism name in early 1984, and the 'band' became defunct.
 Until it reformed without his participation.